pedrocaseiro/space-wars/README.md

 # space-wars
-A simple game made with Lua in a jeKnowledge workshop given by @davidgomes.
+A simple game made with Lua in a jeKnowledge workshop given by [@davidgomes](http://twitter.com/davidgomes)

 InGame screenshot: